EQWorks/python-curriculum/01-immediate-applications.md

 '999999999'
 ```

 The expression resulted in a repetition of the string `'9'` by `9` times.
-This means that the operator `*` works between `str` and `int`, but causes an entirely different effect than what it does between two numbers.
+It means that the operator `*` works between `str` and `int`, but causes an entirely different effect than what it does between two numbers.

 Imagine if Bart knew this: